Chart Color Schemes

 Forest Lake is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, Forest Lake's population is estimated at around 24,115, reflecting an increase of 1,439 people since the 2021 Census.
-The ABS ERP estimate for surrounding areas applied to Forest Lake by AreaSearch in June 2024 was 24,033, with an additional 99 validated new addresses since the Census date contributing to this figure.
-This results in a population density of 2,465 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Forest Lake has demonstrated resilient growth patterns with a compound annual growth rate of 1.7%, outpacing the national average.
-Overseas migration contributed approximately 62.0% of overall population gains during recent periods.
-For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+Forest Lake's population, as of November 2025, is estimated at around 24,029 people.
+This figure reflects an increase of 1,353 individuals since the 2021 Census, which reported a population of 22,676 in the Forest Lake statistical area (Lv2).
+The change is inferred from AreaSearch's estimation of the resident population at 23,899 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 99 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,457 persons per square kilometer, placing Forest Lake (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, from 2011 to 2021, Forest Lake demonstrated resilient growth patterns with a compound annual growth rate of 1.7%, outpacing the national average.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population